Financial Aid Policies

 14. Veterans benefits (GI Bill®, GI Yellow Ribbon portion, and Vocational Rehabilitation and Employment)

 ‘‘GI Bill®’’ is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by the VA is available on the official U.S. government website.

 The following guidelines help explain why a student’s financial aid may be reduced: